 3. Fur-flavored everything

 Nearly all dog owners have to deal with shedding, but Huskies take it to another level.
-They're built for cold climates, and they have both an undercoat and topcoat.
+They're built for cold climates, and they have both an undercoat and topcoat with what's known as a double coat.
 Huskies usually "blow" their coats in the spring and fall.
 This means the undercoat sheds excessively as the new topcoat grows in.
 It lasts for about three weeks, and the result is enough dog hair on the floor, furniture, your clothes, and mixed in with your food to make it look like you own an entire sled team.

 4. Independent spirit

 There's no doubting that Huskies can be loyal and loving to their owners, but their independent nature holds them back from being the lovable lap-dogs many people want.
-They're notorious for being stubborn, and they'd much rather do things their way than obediently abide by house rules.
+They're notorious for their stubbornness, and they'd much rather do things their way than obediently abide by house rules.

 This can make training difficult, but not training a Husky is out of the question.
 Husky owners need to be patient, determined, and consistent.